Asphalt and road planings used in construction

 If you dispose of asphalt planings or other materials from your works, you must comply with your duty of care responsibilities.

-To store and use road planings and excavated sub-base, you will need a waste management licence or exemption.
+To store, treat, and use road planings and excavated sub-base, you will need authorisation from your environmental regulator.

 If you have an exemption, you must comply with the exemption conditions.